HAN-2/MOIST/README.md

 (If there are both 'Main_profram' and 'Main_program_2', 'Main_program_2' is preferred)

 # MAIN OUTPUT VARIABLES:<br>
+There are plenty of output variables after the program is end.
+Following variables could be considered the most important. <br>
+More explainations are updating.... <br>

 z_theta: output of soil water content profiles<br>

 z_cil:   output of isotope profiles<br>